SymfonyCasts/symfony5/sfcasts/ep1/assets.md

 look nicer.
 Copy it, close that file... and then paste it over our `homepage.html.twig` code.

-And now... it looks *much* bettter.
+And now... it looks *much* better.

 So that's the *basic* CSS and JavaScript integration inside of Symfony: you manage it yourself.
 Sure, you *should* use this `asset()` function, but it's not doing